kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

    If you're compiling for a remote capture platform *only*, check the [remote capture docs](/docs/readme/datasources_remote_capture/) for more information.

+   On some platforms - such as MacOS - you may need to pass additional flags to `./configure`.

+   * MacOS and Brew

+       Brew does not copy the OpenSSL compilation headers during install, to prevent interfering with the version of OpenSSL provided with MacOS.
+This will cause an error while building Kismet saying that `openssl/ssl.h` can not be found.

+       Fixing this is simple - you need to tell `./configure` where to find the OpenSSL libraries from Brew when running `./configure`:

+       ```bash
+       $ LDFLAGS="-L/usr/local/opt/opessl@1.1/lib" CPPFLAGS="-I/usr/local/opt/openssl@1.1/include" ./configure
+       ```

+       This may not be necessary with other package managers under MacOS.

 5. Compile Kismet.

     ```bash
     $ make
     ```